Gov. DeSantis Doubles Down On No School Mask Mandates, Says He's Protecting Parental Rights

 The governor said there’s no end in sight to what the CDC’s policies will do.

-The governor said he will sign an executive order to allow parents to make decisions for their children regarding mask wearing and which would overturn any school mask mandate.
+The governor signed an Executive Order to allow parents to make decisions for their children regarding mask wearing and which would overturn any school mask mandate.

+“We believe freedom, liberty, and personal responsibility are paramount to our democracy and should always be protected, which is why trusting local governments to make decisions that protect the healthcare of our children is critical,” state Democratic leader Lauren Book in a statement.
+“We also believe in science, and the numbers don’t lie: data shows COVID-19 surging in our communities with hospitalizations of younger residents on the rise.
+With 1 in 5 COVID cases nationwide originating in the state of Florida, we urge the Governor to stop grandstanding and start leading.”

+The governor’s order goes a step further by allowing the State Board of Education to take away state funding from school districts that violate the order.

 Miami-Dade schools said earlier this week that no decision had been made regarding masks.